openshift-pipelines/pipelines-as-code/docs/content/docs/guide/incoming_webhook.md

 ---
 # Incoming webhook

-Pipelines as Code support the concept of incoming webhook URL.
+Pipelines-as-Code support the concept of incoming webhook URL.
 It let you trigger PipelineRun in a Repository using a shared secret and URL, instead of creating a new code iteration.

 ## Incoming Webhook URL

-To use incoming webhooks in Pipelines as Code, you must configure the incoming field in your Repository CRD.
+To use incoming webhooks in Pipelines-as-Code, you must configure the incoming field in your Repository CRD.
 This field references a `Secret`, which serves as the shared secret, as well as the branches targeted by the incoming webhook.
-Once configured, Pipelines as Code will match `PipelineRuns` located in your `.tekton` directory if the `on-event` annotation of the targetted pipelinerun is targettting a push or incoming event.
+Once configured, Pipelines-as-Code will match `PipelineRuns` located in your `.tekton` directory if the `on-event` annotation of the targetted pipelinerun is targettting a push or incoming event.